opendistro/for-elasticsearch-docs/docs/security-access-control/multi-tenancy.md

 ## Manage Kibana indices

 The open source version of Kibana saves all objects to a single index: `.kibana`.
-The Security plugin uses this index for the global tenant, but separate indices for every other tenant.
+The security plugin uses this index for the global tenant, but separate indices for every other tenant.
 Each user also has a private tenant, so you might see a large number of indices that follow two patterns:

 ```
 .kibana_<hash>_<tenant_name>
 .kibana_<hash>_<username>
 ```

-The Security plugin scrubs these index names of special characters, so they might not be a perfect match of tenant names and usernames.
+The security plugin scrubs these index names of special characters, so they might not be a perfect match of tenant names and usernames.
 {: .tip }

 To back up your Kibana data, [take a snapshot](../../elasticsearch/snapshot-restore/) of all tenant indices using an index pattern such as `.kibana*`.